 Is it for you?

-The George J. Mitchell Scholarship supports one year of graduate study in any field, at an institution of higher learning in Ireland, including the seven universities in the Republic of Ireland and the two universities in Northern Ireland.
+The George J. Mitchell Scholarship supports one year of graduate study in any field, at an institution of higher learning in Ireland, including nine universities in the Republic of Ireland and two universities in Northern Ireland.
 Named to honor former U.S. Senator George Mitchell’s pivotal contribution to the Northern Ireland peace process, the program is designed to introduce and connect generations of future American leaders to the island of Ireland, while recognizing and fostering intellectual achievement, leadership, and a commitment to community and public service.
 The Mitchell Scholars Program provides tuition, accommodations, a living expenses stipend, and an international travel stipend.

 What are the key dates?